nobrainmonkey/Wow-addons/Interface/AddOns/GTFO/ReadMe.txt

 * Added TWW spells for Ara-Kara, City of Echoes
 * Added TWW spells for TWW Delves
 * Added TWW spells for Manaforge Omega

+5.19
+* Fixed localization issues when strings were not localized